ColorlessSaber/python-projects/README.md

 ### File Transfer
 An application that takes the files from the selected source directory and moves them over to the selected destination directory.
 It will only move files that are new or have been modified in less than 24 hours.
+This project used Python and the library Tkinter.

 ### Web Page Generator Assignment
 A simple GUI that can add a default HTML text to a pre-existing HTML file or insert custom text provided by the user.

+### Django Learning
+The folder contains two simple Django projects.
+Both show me learning the basics of Django and creating a simple website using the framework.

+### Django Checkbook Project
+The final project when learning Django.
+A simple bank website that keeps track of several accounts and their individual deposits and withdrawals.
+This project demonstrates the knowledge I have learned about the Python framework Django.

 ### Misc Assignments
 A folder that contains miscellaneous assignments given to me--the student--during the Python bootcamp.